-Senior Year College Counseling: What to Know and How to Prepare
+Senior Year College Counseling: How Parents Can Prepare

 The college application period is a tricky time in your student’s life.
 How do you go about choosing a school?
 What are the requirements of that school?
 How do you pick a major?
 How much do grades, test scores, and extracurricular activities factor in?
 What are the deadlines?
-There is a lot to navigate, and most schools offer senior year college counseling.
+There is a lot to navigate, but thankfully most schools offer some form of college counseling during your student’s senior year.
 This can be a huge advantage in getting ahead of all the logistics involved in the application process.

-Getting an early start is important and most students are advised to start assessing their needs and thinking about what they want to study before their senior year even begins.
-Some of these decisions involve doing a deep dive into what they want in a school:
+Getting an early start is important.
+Most students are advised to start assessing their needs and thinking about what they want to study before their senior year even begins.
+Some of these decisions involve doing a deep dive into what they want in a school.
+For example:

 - In-state or out-of-state

 - The student population and social atmosphere (diversity, culture, activities, student life, etc)

 What will your student be discussing during senior year college counseling?